go-acoustic/ea_react_native_module_tealeaf/README.md

 ### Capture Event Listener Actions & Ids **(Type 4)**
 Currently iOS & android will automatically capture click events, be sure to check the configuration steps and update your config files accordingly.

 Currently automatic click id capture is only supported on iOS.
-With the way react native renders dom elements to native components often times the users click event bubbles up from the text inside the button or the view directly outside, with that in mind you can add an `accessibilityLabel` prop to each of the surrounding elements and that will be used as the id in the Tealeaf dashboard.
+With the way react native renders dom elements to native components often times the users click event bubbles up from the text inside the button or the view directly outside, with that in mind you can add an `accessibilityLabel` prop to each of the surrounding elements and it will be used as the id in the Tealeaf dashboard.

 #### Example
 ```javascript